-In addition to the general business experience of each member of the Audit Committee, the relevant education and experience of each member of MFC's Audit Committee in 2017 is as follows: Sheila Fraser holds a B. Comm from McGill University and is a Chartered Professional Accountant.
+In addition to the general business experience of each member of the Audit Committee, the relevant education and experience of each member of MFC's Audit Committee in 2018 is as follows: Sheila Fraser holds a B. Comm from McGill University and is a Chartered Professional Accountant.
 Ms. Fraser is a former partner at Ernst & Young LLP and former Auditor General of Canada.
-Susan Dabarno holds a Class II Diploma from McGill University and is a Chartered Professional Accountant.
-Ms. Dabarno previously served as Executive Chair of Richardson Partners Financial Limited, as President and Chief Executive Officer of Richardson Partners Financial Limited and as President and Chief Operating Officer of Merrill Lynch Canada Inc. Luther Helms holds a BA from the University of Arizona and an MBA from the University of Santa Clara.
+Rona Ambrose holds a BA from the University of Victoria and an MA from the University of Alberta.
+Ms. Ambrose is the former Vice-Chair of the Treasury Board.
+Joseph Caron holds a BA from the University of Ottawa and is the Principal & Founder of Joseph Caron Incorporated.
+Luther Helms holds a BA from the University of Arizona and an MBA from the University of Santa Clara.
 Mr. Helms is the Founder and Advisor of Sonata Capital Group and previously served as Vice Chairman of KeyBank West and as Vice Chairman of Bank of America Corporation.
-Thomas Jenkins holds an MBA from the Schulich School of Business at York University, an MASc from the University of Toronto and a BEng & Mgt. from McMaster University.
-Mr. Jenkins is Chairman of the Board of OpenText Corporation and previously served as Chief Strategy Officer and as President and Chief Executive Officer of OpenText Corporation.
 John Palmer holds a BA from the University of British Columbia, is a Chartered Professional Accountant and is the former Deputy Chairman and Managing Partner of KPMG LLP (Canada) and the former Superintendent of OSFI.
 Andrea Rosen holds a BA from Yale University, an LLB from Osgoode Hall Law School and an MBA from the Schulich School of Business at York University.
 Ms. Rosen previously served as Vice Chair of TD Bank Financial Group and as President of TD Canada Trust.